Best Apps for Architects in 2022

 WORKS ON | iOS

-Arki enables you to visualize and experience your 3D projects in Augmented Reality.
-You can use this award-winning app for interactive presentations.
-Import multiple models and create dynamic layers and toggles to dive into the different aspects of your design.
+Arki helps architects visualize and experience 3D projects in Augmented Reality.
+You can use this award-winning app for interactive presentations by importing multiple models and creating dynamic layers and toggles to dive into the different aspects of your design.
 Or, use the “full scale” option to wander around in your 3D models on-site in real-time.

 - Import 3D Models in .FBX file format from software, including 3ds max, Maya, Blender, SketchUp, MicroStation, ArchiCAD, cinema 4d, Revit, Rhino, and more.